HugoHakem/nix-os.config/templates/deprecated/README.md

 # https://ryantm.github.io/nixpkgs/builders/special/fhs-environments/
 ```

-This is a slightly more complicated environment that the one proposed in the previous template.
-It is not necessarly recommended as it brings its lot of confusion.
-It is somewhat equivalent to override the `LD_LIBRARY_PATH` for your project but it is actually even stronger.
-You don't want to go for this option as it conflicts with `nix` spirit to build isolated environment thanks to the `/nix/store/`.
-Instead here it symlink packages from the `/nix/store/` and add it in the `/usr/bin` and if I am not mistaken also in other directories ?
-See the documentation of [`BuildFHSEnv`](https://ryantm.github.io/nixpkgs/builders/special/fhs-environments/).
+This is a slightly more complex environment than the one proposed in the previous template.
+It is not necessarily recommended, as it can be confusing.
+It is somewhat equivalent to overriding `LD_LIBRARY_PATH` for your project, but even stronger.
+You generally do not want to use this option, as it conflicts with the Nix philosophy of building isolated environments using `/nix/store/`.
+Instead, it symlinks packages from `/nix/store/` and adds them to `/usr/bin` (and possibly other directories).
+See the documentation for [`BuildFHSEnv`](https://ryantm.github.io/nixpkgs/builders/special/fhs-environments/).

-# References
+## References

 + [`NixOS Wiki Python`](https://nixos.wiki/wiki/Python)
-+ **You want to read more on `LD_LIBRARY_PATH` ?** You may want to refer to this [`LD_LIBARY_PATH`](https://www.hpc.dtu.dk/?page_id=1180) or this for [`DYLD_LIBRARY_PATH`](https://medium.com/macos-is-not-linux-and-other-nix-reflections/d-o-y-ou-ld-library-path-you-6ab0a6135a33)
++ **Want to read more on `LD_LIBRARY_PATH`?** See this [LD_LIBRARY_PATH resource](https://www.hpc.dtu.dk/?page_id=1180) or this article on [`DYLD_LIBRARY_PATH`](https://medium.com/macos-is-not-linux-and-other-nix-reflections/d-o-y-ou-ld-library-path-you-6ab0a6135a33)